The Do's and Don'ts of Art Licensing

 Here are the only ways that you can lose the original copyright to your work of art:

 a) agree in writing that you're creating the work of art as a "work for hire" as part of your employment with a company;

-b) your descendants let the clock run out a hundred or so years after you pass away, at which time the copyright enters the public domain aand anyone can reproduce your art;
+b) your descendants let the clock run out a hundred or so years after you pass away, at which time the copyright enters the public domain and anyone can reproduce your art;

-c) fail to register your copyrights for maximum protection and, if someone else uses the art without your permission, fail to defend your copyrights at that time; or
+c) fail to register your copyrights with the U.S. Copyright Office at the Library of Congress for maximum protection and, if someone else uses the art without your permission, fail to defend your copyrights at that time; or

 d) assign (there's the hot word) the copyright to someone else in writing.
 That's called an assignment of all rights, and the someone else can either be a person or a corporate entity.